-The cream is heated to 190 F (88 C.) Citric acid is added to curdle it.
+To make mascarpone, cream is heated to 88 C (190 F).
+Citric acid is added to curdle it.
 The curd is stirred, then allowed to drain for 24 hours.
 The curd is then mixed, whipped, and packed in tubs for sale, and sent to market.

 It has a light taste with a slight tang, and a rich, silky texture.

-Stands up well in cooking because of the fat content.
-Makes rich sauces.
-If you happen to be mixing it in a recipe, don’t overmix or the next thing you know you’ll have butter.
+Mascarpone stands up well in cooking because of the fat content.
+In fact, if you happen to be mixing for in a recipe, don’t overmix or the next thing you know you’ll have butter.